After Duterte dissonance, Marcos set to pivot back to Washington

 "Most of his family have been educated in the West.
 So there are many personal (and) psychological factors that make Marcos Jr different from Duterte," he noted.

-"But the structural factors are also very important," Mr Heydarian noted.
-Approval ratings in the Philippines are far higher for the US than for China.
+"But the structural factors are also very important," Mr Heydarian added, referring to approval ratings in the Philippines being far higher for the US than for China.

-"And the Philippine defence establishment is very much for maintaining robust relations with the US, and a relatively sceptical disposition towards China," he added.
+"And the Philippine defence establishment is very much for maintaining robust relations with the US, and a relatively sceptical disposition towards China."

 But while public opinion in the Philippines has been consistently pro-America, despite their complex history, rather than China, this is not necessarily universal.